 While beginners should start with one jump at a time and then gather themselves before doing another jump, more advanced athletes can do successive jumps, doing 3-5 broad jumps in a row trying to go as far as possible.

-Another advanced version of broad jumps is resisted broad jump with a bungee resistance band.
+Another advanced version of broad jumps is resisted broad jumps with a bungee band.

 As the name implies, squat jumps involve simply going into a quick squat before jumping vertically as high as you can.

 While you’ll start by doing one jump at a time with a few seconds of rest between, you’ll progress to consecutive jumps in a row with no rest in each set.

 Like many plyometric exercises, squat jumps not only help you run faster, they also help you jump higher, making you a better overall athlete.

 Depth jumps are a more advanced plyometric exercise and they require you to jump off a box, land and jump up as high as you can as quick as you can.

 Beginners can start with depth jumps by simply jumping off a box and landing in an athletic position.
 From there, they can progress to landing on a higher box or landing and then going right into a quick jump.

 Skips for height and skips for distance help you work on deficits in power between legs.